gbeckers/Darr/README.rst

 on your arrays?
 No need to export anything or to provide elaborate explanation.
 No dependence on complicated formats or specialized libraries.
 No looking up things.
 A copy-paste of a few lines of code from the documentation stored with the data is sufficient.
-Self-documentation and code examples are automatically updated as you change your arrays when working with them.

 See this `tutorial <https://darr.readthedocs.io/en/latest/tutorialarray.html>`__ for a brief introduction, or the